R4DIC4L/react-native-image-picker/README.md

 ![MIT](https://img.shields.io/dub/l/vibe-d.svg)
 ![Platform - Android and iOS](https://img.shields.io/badge/platform-Android%20%7C%20iOS-yellow.svg)

-A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera, like so:
+A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera.

 # Version 2.x.x will no longer be maintained.